fbpx

 From a legal perspective, even if you don’t celebrate Christmas, you may be entitled to statutory holiday pay if it’s a recognized public holiday in your jurisdiction.
 Additionally, working on a statutory holiday often entitles you to premium pay rates, which may be higher than regular overtime.

 It is advisable to start by reviewing your employment contract for clauses related to holiday work and overtime.
-It’s also a good idea to consult with your HR department or supervisor to discuss your interest in working on Christmas.
+It’s also a good idea to consult with your HR department or supervisor to discuss your interest in working over the holidays.

 Policies can vary significantly between employers and industries.
 If you have specific concerns about your rights or the interpretation of your employment contract, it may be beneficial to consult with employment law professionals.
 Sultan Lawyers, specializing in employment law, can be reached online or by phone at 416-214-5111 for guidance.